 Our permanent collection and changing special exhibitions tell the stories of America’s oldest seaport from the perspective of artists, laborers, patrons, and the land itself.

 Cape Ann Museum aims to make the art, history, and culture of Cape Ann relevant to young visitors.
 We recognize that metacognition – what we know of others and ourselves – is altered and deepened by access to the humanities.
 That’s why we offer free admission, monthly art workshops, and low-cost vacation weeks to all visitors under 18.

 We welcome school groups from preschool to university.
 Before you visit, we listen to your curriculum goals and design a guided tour which compliments student interests.
 To get a sense of what's on offer, explore our Collections and Exhibitions or take a virtual tour.

 Field trips are booked year-round, Tuesday through Friday, with at least three weeks' notice.
-For information and scheduling call Cape Ann Museum’s Education Department at (978) 283-0455 x16 or submit a reservation request form to firstname.lastname@example.org.
+For information and scheduling please call the Education Department at (978) 283-0455 x16 or submit a reservation request form to email@example.com.

-Periodically we partner with Essex Heritage to offer Professional Development opportunities.
-For updates, sign up for our weekly e-blast.
+Periodically we partner with Essex Heritage and other organizations to offer Professional Development opportunities—contact firstname.lastname@example.org for more information.